Don’t record your spouse without consent

 In fact, in the state of Florida, there is a specific statute, Florida Statute 934.03 detailing the wiretapping law giving complete rules making it illegal to record or intercept a “wire, oral, or electronic communication” unless all parties to the communication consent.
 This is called a “two-party consent” law.
 Instead of being helpful, the information recorded in the above illustration will be considered a criminal offense and you could be held liable for a civil lawsuit for damages suffered by the injured party, in the above case, your spouse.
 While this may not seem fair, it is the law.

 There is, however, an exception which is worth noting and one often taken advantage of by a private investigator hired to “snoop”.
 If a conversation between two or more people occurs in a public place, such as a restaurant or movie theater, where words spoken could possibly be heard by others, the conversation may be recorded and the information used as evidence.
 Properly trained and licensed persons seeking information pertinent to a specific case will know when to record and when not to.
 It is usually wise to hire a professional rather than try to do the “snooping” yourself.

-If you live in Palm Beach, Martin, St. Lucie, Miami-Dade, Broward, Orange, or Hillsborough counties in Florida or in Washington DC and have questions regarding the “two-party consent” wiretapping law, Attorney Grant Gisondo, a Family Law Attorney, offers a free, initial, in-office consultation where he will meet with you personally to answer your questions and share how he can help in your particular case.
+If you live in Palm Beach, Martin, St. Lucie, Miami-Dade, Broward, Orange, or Hillsborough counties in Florida, in Washington DC, or New York and have questions regarding the “two-party consent” wiretapping law, Attorney Grant Gisondo, a Family Law Attorney, offers a free, initial, in-office consultation where he will meet with you personally to answer your questions and share how he can help in your particular case.
 His office hours are Monday through Friday 9:00 am to 5:00 pm and for new clients, Saturday 8:30 am.
 To 1:00 pm.
 You can call his office at (561) 530-4568 for an appointment.